Alternatives to hair bleach: The different ways to lighten hair

 There are numerous chemical and natural ways to lighten hair.
-The route most applicable for you will be determined by a number of factors, most importantly: what your natural hair color is, and whether you already have color treatments in your hair.
-What’s always important to remember when considering changing your hair color, no matter how subtly, is the ultimate health of your hair.
-Even using natural ways to lighten hair can have a damaging effect if used too often, so don’t assume that staying away from the bleach will mean you are guaranteed beautiful, healthy hair.
-Below, we share with you the essentials for how to make hair lighter in a modern and responsible way.
+The best method for you will be determined by a number of factors, most importantly: what your natural hair color is, and whether you already have color treatments in your hair.
+What’s always important to remember when considering changing your hair color and wanting to bleach hair at home is the ultimate health of your hair.
+Even using natural ways to lighten hair can have a damaging effect when used too often, so don’t assume that staying away from the bleach will mean you are guaranteed beautiful, healthy hair.
+Below, we share with you the essentials for making hair lighter in a modern and responsible way.

 Realistically, anyone looking to dramatically lighten dark hair is going to need some kind of bleaching product.
 These applications lighten your hair by up to eight shades whether your natural hair color is medium blonde or light brown.
 Specially formulated applications for very dark hair (medium brown to black) still lighten dark hair by two or three shades without creating any undesired red tinges.
-This is how they work:
+This is how hair bleach works:

 - First, the hair’s cuticle layer is made permeable to the lightening solution.
 This allows the hydrogen peroxide to penetrate deep into the hair shaft where it oxidizes the existing pigments, rendering them colorless.

-- Different lightening solutions contain different concentrations of hydrogen peroxide and therefore bleach the natural pigments to different degrees.
-It’s therefore important to ensure you select the correct formula for your hair.
+- Different lightening solutions contain their own concentrations of hydrogen peroxide and therefore bleach the natural pigments to various degrees.
+It’s therefore important to ensure you select the correct formula when you’re going to bleach hair at home.

 - You should always adhere to the prescribed leave-in times (generally 30 to 45 minutes).
 Hair will be left with a reddish or yellow tinge if the process is interrupted prematurely, while leaving the lightening agent in too long will damage the hair and leave it straw-like and porous.